-Planning to take CHEM 131 in the Spring?
+Planning to take CHEM 131 in the Summer or Fall?
 ALEKS can help you prepare and be successful in the course!
 Learn how to start!
 Register below for one of the following information sessions:

 Register nownew window

 The Chemistry Department - Rockville Campus offers a wide array of courses to meet the needs of chemistry/biochemistry majors, life science majors, pre professional and public health/allied health programs, and non-science majors.

 There are also opportunities to gain research experience through coursework or internships.

 We invite you to stop by our department offices anytime to meet our dynamic and devoted faculty and staff to discuss your options to academic success.